A Survey of Graph Unlearning: Categorization and Frameworks

-A representative exact unlearning algorithm is an ensemble framework called SISA (Sharded, Isolated, Sliced, and Aggregated) \cite{bourtoule2021machine}.
-Unlike traditional retraining which relies on the entire training dataset, SISA randomly partitions the training dataset into distinct and disjoint shards, each independently trained to form a set of shard models.
-Once a removal operation happens, only the relevant shard models need to be retrained.
-While SISA being the state-of-the-art solution for exact unlearning, directly applying SISA to graph domain might incure a destory of the graph structure, resulting in a significant drop in utility performance.
-To overcome this challenge, GraphEraser \cite{chen2022graph} is proposed as one of the pioneering works in graph unlearning.
-Similar to SISA, GraphEraser begins by partitioning the original training graph into separate and disjoint shards.
+However, note that some SISA-style methods contain modifications that made them no longer exact.
+Specifically, if the graph partitioning process is not fully random and instead clustered conditionally on edge or feature information, it voids the exactness property of the overall method.
+One example is GraphEraser \cite{chen2022graph} which begins by partitioning the original training graph into separate and disjoint shards.
 Each shard is then used to train an individual model.
 When a node requires a prediction, GraphEraser forwards to all shard models and obtains their corresponding posteriors.
 These posteriors are then aggregated each shard model, enabling GraphEraser to make a robust prediction.
 Furthermore, when a node makes an unlearning request, GraphEraser promptly removes the node from the corresponding shard and subsequently retrains the shard model.
 This process ensures that the influence of this node is mitigated, and the model remains updated and accurate without requiring a complete retraining of the entire graph machine learning model.
 The difference to SISA mainly lies in the data partition and aggregation components.
 GraphEraser proposes two strategies to achieve balanced graph partition.
 One strategy is based on community detection, which aims to divide the graph into groups of nodes with dense connections internally and sparse connections between groups.
 Another strategy relies on embedding clustering, which considers both the node feature and graph structural information for the partitioning.
 Nodes with similar embeddings are assigned to the same shard.
 To further ensure a balanced partition, a Balanced Embedding k-means algorithm is devised.
 Additionally, considering that the shard models contribute differently to the final prediction, GraphEraser propose a learning-based aggregation method that optimizes the importance score of each shard model, which reflects its significance in the overall prediction process.